Adamk99k/What-is-bitcoin-p1/README.md

 from source select none and then change the branch from "none" to "main" then once that was done i click save and the site is deployed after a refresh of the page.
 #
 # CREDITS

+* Hero Image - This was the image used at the top of each page.
+This copyright free image was taken from [Pixabay.](https://pixabay.com/photos/bitcoin-cryptocurrency-of-technology-6278312/) The contact page also has a seprate image, This image that sits behind the form also came from pixabay.

+* Quotes about bitcoin - These quotes from my sites home page were taken from [InspirationFeed.](https://inspirationfeed.com/bitcoin-quotes/)

+* For some of the facts about Bitcoin i used this page [Iconic Holding](https://iconicholding.com/50-bitcoin-facts/) to get new facts i didn't know.
+#

+I want to thank [Code Institute](https://codeinstitute.net/) as anytime i was stuck on creating this project i would go back to the Code institute learning libeary and find infomation that could help me, I also took the idea for the hero image and quote section from Code institute.
+#

+I also want to thank the amazing [Slack](https://slack.com/intl/en-gb/) Comunity for helping me when i had any sort of questions.
+#

+My mentor @gbenga_mentor on Slack, was amazing, He helped to guide me in the right direction, He also helped me figure out what needs to be done such as ( Adding more comments in my code ) and removing useless code such as my form on the contact page having a action tag that was not needed for this project.

+#

+I want to thank my brother, Alex for helping me put the infomation for the Bitcoin and Altcoins sections into neat and newbie friendly order.
+He went through everything i worte and told me if it was to hard to understand, This resaulted in a more easy to follow sections as whatever was to hard to follow i removed.